icco/pseudoweb/_posts/2012-09-03-what-i-learned-at-burning-man-2012.md

 The article goes on to talk about barrels taking out people, and all kinds of other scary things.
 So I went to Home Depot and REI and hunkered down.
 Thanks to the help of [Reed][] and the Duck Pond (seen in photo, the camp I stayed with) I survived, and also, it was no where near as scary as purported on the internet.

+Anyways, I have been debating on how to best frame this article and how I experienced Burning Man.
+It did not turn my life in one hundred and eighty degrees like it does for some attendees, but it did change me and make me think about some things.

+Probably the best way I can frame this, I think, is to explain how I experienced each of the [ten Burning Man Fundamentals][bm10].
+I've included both my thoughts, and what is posted on the Burning Man website about each fundamental.

 ## Radical Inclusion